commoncrawl/cc-notebooks/cc-webgraph-statistics/README.md

 ### Introduction

-The goal of this repo is to allow users to easily and interactively view statistics about the Common Crawl data set.
+The goal of this repo is to give users the capabilities to view statistics about the Common Crawl webgraph data sets and interactively explore the graphs.

 ### Requirements